2010 News and Events

 Next year's convention is in New Orleans and plans are already underway for the alumni party there!
 Plan to attend and we look forward to seeing you there.

-UTC-GATP highlighted on University Relations news web site
+UTC-GATP highlighted on Communications and Marketing news web site

-As a result of Graduate Research Day last month, the University Relations Office publicized two (2) research projects.
+As a result of Graduate Research Day last month, the Communications and Marketing Office publicized two (2) research projects.
 The first was by Brandy Hemmer, a psychology research graduate student for her research project entitled Are Juries Representative?
 An Examination of the Representativeness of Jury Panels in Hamilton County, Tennessee, found that Hamilton County jury pools were made up of significantly more older white males with higher levels of education and income.

 The second research project highlighted was by Jessica Frame, second year graduate student in the UTC Graduate Athletic Training Program.
 Her research project entitled, Predictors of Low Back and Lower Extremity Injury in NCAA Division I-FCS Football Players.
 She determined which players were more likely to sustain low back and lower extremity sprains and strains in football based on the pre-season baseline data that the athletic training program has implemented over the course of the past couple of years.